10 Signs You’re Experiencing Post Traumatic Growth

 9. You're Learning to Navigate Uncertainty

-The reality: You don’t have to feel confident all the time to know you’re capable.
+The reality: You don't have to feel confident all the time to know you're capable.
+Learning to navigate the unknown is a powerful sign of resilience.

 10. You're Finding Purpose in Your Experience